PAP–UMNO relations: Post-separation

 The complex relationship continued with the issue of trade and other agreements between the now separate entities of Malaysia and Singapore.
 At times both parties have heavily criticised each other for their policies, to the extent of issuing threats.
 Since 1970, both have had their countries issue bans on the physical distribution on newspaper media of the other country (by refusing to issue newspaper or publishing permits); for example, Malaysian newspapers such as the New Straits Times and Utusan Malaysia are banned from mass printed circulation in Singapore, whilst corresponding newspapers from Singapore such as The Straits Times are banned from mass printed circulation in Malaysia (though as recent as June 2005 there have been talks to lift the bans on both sides of the Causeway).
-This heavy exchange of words is epitomised by the former prime ministers of both countries, Lee Kuan Yew of the PAP, and Dr. Mahathir Mohamad of the UMNO.
-Nevertheless, presently, with the advent of the Internet, social media and relative non-interference in each other's internal political affairs, Malaysian and Singaporean online news portals are readily and freely accessible on the Internet for viewing within both countries, without censorship and without the need of a virtual private network to circumvent the censorship of foreign media.
+This heavy exchange of words is epitomised by the former prime ministers of both countries, Lee Kuan Yew of the PAP, and Mahathir Mohamad of the UMNO.
+Nevertheless, at present, with the advent of the Internet, social media and relative non-interference in each other's internal political affairs, Malaysian and Singaporean online news portals are readily and freely accessible on the Internet for viewing within both countries, without censorship and without the need of the likes of virtual private network to circumvent the censorship of foreign media.

+According to Singaporean sources, following the split Tunku offered any Malay Singaporeans who wished to move to Malaysia 10 acres of land in Johor.
+However, this offer was not taken up.

 PAP–UMNO relations were volatile at several points in history, and there are still long-running disputes.
 However, Malaysia and Singapore remain relatively close allies.
 The two countries' relations with each other are stronger than their (generally warm) relations with other countries in the region, such as the members of Southeast Asian regional-bloc ASEAN.
 For example, there is a strong co-operation for law enforcement on both sides of the Causeway, whereby fugitives wanted by Singapore law enforcement and who escaped to Malaysia were detained by Malaysian law enforcement and then extradited back to Singapore.
+In 2025, Ahmad Zahid Hamidi, the President of UMNO, attended Singapore's diamond jubilee celebrations marking the 60th anniversary of its independence from Malaysia as part of the National Day parade.